iBz-04/Seeker-o1/instructions/Valuable Concepts.md

 - Clear separation between agent capabilities and execution patterns
 - Factory pattern for easy creation of appropriate flows

-### Adaptation for ANUS:
+### Adaptation for seeker-o1:
-ANUS can leverage this pattern to implement its "Multi-Agent Collaboration" feature, creating specialized flows for different collaboration patterns and consensus mechanisms.
+seeker-o1 can leverage this pattern to implement its "Multi-Agent Collaboration" feature, creating specialized flows for different collaboration patterns and consensus mechanisms.

 ## 5. Browser Integration